 In November 2014 Bonamici issued a statement in support of President Barack Obama's executive amnesty orders—i.e., “Deferred Action for Childhood Arrivals” (DACA) and “Deferred Action for Parental Accountability” (DAPA)—which together shielded millions of illegals from potential deportation.
 “I am pleased that President Obama is taking action to bring millions of aspiring Americans out of the shadows to contribute to our country’s future,” said Bonamici.
 Moreover, the congresswoman has advocated the “permanent” implementation of “comprehensive immigration reform” that offers a path-to-citizenship for the millions of illegal aliens who are currently residing in the United States.

 Bonamici condemned the 2013 Supreme Court ruling that struck down, as anachronistic, a Voting Rights Act provision requiring mainly Southern states to undergo—based on the presumption of their continuing racist tendencies—special federal scrutiny before being permitted to change their election laws in any way (e.g., by instituting Voter ID requirements or reconfiguring their voting districts).
 By Bonamici's calculus, the Court's “disappointing” and “wrongheaded.” decision ran the risk of “disenfranchising minority voters.”

 In a similar vein, Bonamici believes that Voter ID laws “often restrict voting access for minority, military, disabled, and low-income voters, as well as seniors and college students.”
 To address this matter, she signed on as a co-sponsor of the Voter Empowerment Act, which, by Bonamici's telling, was crafted to “prohibit the egregious practices that are designed to prevent people from having their ballot counted.”

-For a broader overview of Bonamici's voting record on a variety of key issues, click here, here, and here.
+For an overview of Bonamici's voting record on a variety of key issues, click here.